How to get a VoIP number fast – Try for free

 3. Nextiva: Best for brands that use Microsoft products

 Nextiva offers a full suite of business tools and now positions itself as a customer experience platform, which means VoIP isn’t its main focus anymore.
-That’s why you’ll need to upgrade your plan just to unlock calling and texting (costing at least $30 per user per month).
-And even then, the base plan only includes 100 messages per user each month, which may not be enough if your customers prefer to text.
+That’s why you’ll need to upgrade your plan just to unlock call recording and most integrations.
+Keep in mind the base plan only includes 100 messages per user each month, which may not be enough if your customers prefer to text.

-Toll-free numbers aren’t included on the Digital or Core plans.
-You’ll need to upgrade to the Engage plan to access them, which costs $40 per user per month and only includes 2,000 toll-free minutes.
+You’ll need to upgrade to the Engage plan to access toll-free numbers, which costs $25 per user per month and only includes 2,000 toll-free minutes.
 If you go over that limit, you’ll have to pay an extra $0.025 per minute.

 4. Dialpad: Best for contact centers